 If you use a debit card to pay for the vehicle repair or service or if you use a credit card and the price of the work is less that £100 (your rights under the Consumer Credit Act 1974 would not apply) you may be able to take advantage of the chargeback scheme.
 Chargeback is the term used by card providers for reclaiming a card payment from the trader's bank.
 If you can provide evidence of a breach of contract - for example, if the repair is substandard or the trader has ceased trading - you can ask your card provider to attempt to recover the payment.
 Check with your card provider as to how the scheme rules apply to your card and what the time limit is for making a claim.

 The Consumer Protection from Unfair Trading Regulations 2008 prohibit commercial practices that are unfair to consumers.
-If a trader misleads you (for example, charging you for work it has not done, fits inferior parts when you only agreed to have a particular manufacturer's parts or fits second-hand parts and claims they are new) or engages in aggressive commercial practices, they may be in breach of the Regulations.
+If a trader misleads you (for example, charging you for work it has not done, fitting inferior parts when you only agreed to have a particular manufacturer's parts, or fitting second-hand parts and claiming they are new) or engages in aggressive commercial practices, they may be in breach of the Regulations.
 You should report unfair practices to the Citizens Advice consumer service for referral to trading standards.

 The quality of service provided, the range of parts on offer and the price charged can vary from trader to trader so it is wise to shop around for the best deal.
 Take note of the following points before going ahead: